rubymotion-community/motion-firebase/README.md

 #### value=(value)
 #### value(value)

-Write data to this Fireball location.
+Write data to this Firebase location.

 This will overwrite any data at this location and all child locations.